Azure/CCOInsights/docs/wiki/Infrastructure-Dashboard-Deployment Guide.md

 # Requirements

-- The CCO Azure Infrastructure Dashboard is a Power BI Template that requires to download and install the Microsoft Power BI Desktop Edition from the Microsoft Store.
+- The CCO Azure Infrastructure Dashboard is a Power BI Template that requires you to download and install the Microsoft Power BI Desktop Edition from the Microsoft Store.
 Below you can find the minimum requirements to run the Dashboard
     -	Windows 10 version **14393.0** or **higher**.
     -	Internet access from the computer running Microsoft Power BI desktop.
     - An Azure account on the desired tenant space with permissions on the subscriptions to read from the Azure Services described above.
     - The subscriptions will need to use the Azure Defender **paid** plan if you want to detect and see the alerts in the Azure Defender Alerts page of the CCO Azure Infrastructure Dashboard.

-Below you can find the list of providers and the actions that you will need to permit to allow to run the CCO Power BI Dashboard:
+Below is the list of providers and the actions that you will need to permit to allow you to run the CCO Power BI Dashboard:

 | Resource Provider Name| Permissions |
 | --- | --- |